mdev-1/stadium-crime-tracker/README.md

 ## 📈 To do & future feature ideas

-- Update to TS and add models for data entities (i.e. Team, Stadium, Crime)
+- Update to use TypeScript
 - General improvements to structure and design
-- Add more tests inc. mocking APIs (you can only run a single client test currently with `npm test`)
+- Add more tests inc. mocking APIs
-- Make the client year selection dynamic (everything else should be already)
+- Make the client year selection options dynamic
 - More graceful error handling
 - Feature idea: Analysis on data e.g. in months when a team lost more games at home were there more or less crimes?
 - Consider adding caching layer as data won't change very often